nilumbra/my_leetcode_journey/README.md

 # my_leetcode_journey
 ## Activity log: to a full-year algorithmic trip in Leetcode
+04/14 Solved two topological sort problems: Course Schdule I, II.
+Classy classical problems brought up in 6.006 recitation as well.
+At the end of day(almost), participated in AtCoder Beginner Contest 248.
+Only solved 3 problems, got stuck on the 3rd problem so long which turns out to be another basic DP problem.
+Gigantic failure...

 04/14 Just realized there's this build-in function `divmod(divident, divisor)` in Python.
 Super handy for getting every digit of an integer, by ```while n > 0:
     n, digit = divmod(n, 10)```